Client class models an OpenID Connect or OAuth 2.0 client -

 - Specifies whether JWT access tokens should have an embedded unique ID (via the jti claim).

 - Allows settings claims for the client (will be included in the access token).

 - If set, the client claims will be sent for every flow.
 If not, only for client credentials flow (default is false)

-- If set, all client claims will be prefixed with client_ to make sure they don’t accidentally collide with user claims.
-Default is true.
+- If set, the prefix client claim types will be prefixed with.
+Defaults to client_.
+The intent is to make sure they don’t accidentally collide with user claims.

 - Specifies whether a consent screen is required.
 Defaults to true.

 - Specifies whether user can choose to store consent decisions.
 Defaults to true.